Onionssss/CMU-ICS-Lab/README.md

 This repository tracks my implementation progress, defensive programming practices, and optimization paths for the lab assignments in Carnegie Mellon University's classic core course: **Introduction to Computer Systems (ICS)**.

+Note that this is for self-study reference, not affiliated with CMU.

 ## 🛠️ Repository Structure & Current Progress

 Each lab is fully encapsulated within its respective directory: